Linking engagement and performance: The social network analysis perspective: Abstract

 \section{Abstract}

-Theories developed by Tinto and Nora identify academic performance, learning gains, and involvement in learning communities as important facets of student engagement that support student persistence.
-Collaborative learning environments, such as those employed in the Modeling Instruction introductory physics course, are considered especially important because they provide students with the academic and social support required for success.
-Due to the inherently social nature of collaborative learning, we examined student social interactions in the classroom using Network Analysis.
-We used student centrality, a family of measures that quantify how connected or ``central'' a particular student is within the classroom network, to measure student engagement longitudinally over multiple times during the semester.
-Bootstrapped linear regression modeling showed that student centrality predicted future academic performance over and above prior GPA for five out of the six centrality measures tested; in particular, closeness centrality explained 29\% more of the variance than prior GPA alone.
+Theories developed by Tinto and Nora identify academic performance, learning gains, and involvement in learning communities as significant facets of student engagement that, in turn, support student persistence.
+Collaborative learning environments, such as those employed in the Modeling Instruction introductory physics course, provide structure for student engagement by encouraging peer-to-peer interactions.
+Because of the inherently social nature of collaborative learning, we examine student interactions in the classroom using network analysis.
+We use centrality---a family of measures that quantify how connected or ``central'' a particular student is within the classroom network---to study student engagement longitudinally.
+Bootstrapped linear regression modeling shows that students' centrality predicts future academic performance over and above prior GPA for three out of four centrality measures tested.
+In particular, we find that closeness centrality explains $28\,\%$ more of the variance than prior GPA alone.
 These results confirm that student engagement in the classroom is critical to supporting academic performance.
-Furthermore, we found that this relationship emerged from social interactions that took place in the second half of the semester, suggesting the classroom network developed over time in a meaningful way.
+Furthermore, we find that this relationship for social interactions does not emerge until the second half of the semester, suggesting that classroom community develops over time in a meaningful way.